Frequently Asked Questions

 1.)
 What can I expect from the course?

-You'll be able to use these lessons as a roadmap to complete successfully the illustration
+You'll be able to satisfactorily complete the illustration

-set for yourself.
-It might be a picture book dummy (or partial
+project you've set for yourself, be it a picture book dummy, partial

--- or just some strong painted samples for your portfolio.
+dummy or some strong painted samples for a mailing or your portfolio,using the lessons as your roadmap..

 You'll have a better